Azure-App-Service/ruby/README.md

 4. run `bundle check` in vendor/bundle to make sure all dependencies are satisfied, if not, container fails to start (this is because gems shouldn't be installed on site start, only in deployment.
 So if check fails, run deployment again or install gems locally and directly drop them into the vendor folder.
 5. Run `bundle install --local --deployment` just in case.
 If a gem doesn't exist then it will try to install the gem from the vendor/cache folder but won't try to download from the "source" defined in Gemfile.
 6. If $APP_COMMAND_LINE is not set, default to `rails server -e $RAILS_ENV`, otherwise run $APP_COMMAND_LINE to start the server.

+## Troubleshooting
+In your site contents directory (you can access via ftp or kudu/scm site), look for LogFiles/docker and all docker output will be sent to those files.
+Feel free to give feedback on any container issues, this image is still being developed.